 A goal of the NSF-Simons Center for Quantitative Biology is to transform our understanding of organismal growth and development through quantitative approaches.
-Within the Center, four vibrant research programs will be supported in which teams of mathematical and life scientists will closely collaborate.
-The Center will deploy three fundamental mathematical disciplines: dynamical systems theory; stochastic processes; and dimension reduction.
+Within the Center, five vibrant research programs are supported in which teams of mathematical and life scientists will closely collaborate.
+The Center deploys three fundamental mathematical disciplines: dynamical systems theory; stochastic processes; and dimension reduction.
 These approaches are highly suited to the real-world features of growth and development.
 Experimental focus will be on established laboratory model organisms such as Drosophila, Caenorhabditis elegans, Xenopus, and mouse.
-Another Center goal is to catalyze the growth of quantitative developmental biology across the nation.
-The Center’s robust capacity building programs will seed new interdisciplinary research across the country through its visiting scholars program, pilot projects program, and through its NSF-Simons Fellows and educational programs.

 During embryonic development, cells progressively and irreversibly become restricted in their potential to become different parts of the adult body.
 The goal of this project is to discover the mechanisms that generate directed dynamics in development.
 Mathematical inquisition of cell states within Xenopus embryos and mouse ES cells will be performed.
 Dynamical systems modeling will connect the small-scale features of the embryonic gene regulatory network to its emergent properties.